A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Be sure to bring long-sleeved clothing and thin sweaters during October.
 For November, you’ll want to bring jackets and thicker sweaters due to the colder weather.
 Once it’s December, you’ll need a coat for many of the places that you’ll be visiting.

-How to Enjoy the Fall Leaves in Japan and What to Bring
+How to Enjoy the Fall Foliage in Japan: What to Bring

 fall in japan